thebrianbug/dotfiles/ASUS_NIXOS_INSTALL.md

 ### Backup the EFI Partition (CRUCIAL FOR DUAL BOOT)

-NixOS generally recommends a 1 GB EFI System Partition (ESP), but it's often possible to use an existing, smaller partition, even one as small as 260 MB like Windows commonly creates.
-While this approach carries a slight risk due to the limited space, it helps avoid repartitioning issues.
+NixOS generally recommends a 1 GB EFI System Partition (ESP).
+While it's often possible to use an existing, smaller partition (like your 260 MB Windows-created ESP), this carries a significant space limitation.
 Because of this, and especially if you have existing EFI entries from other operating systems like Fedora or Windows, **it's highly recommended to back up your current EFI partition before proceeding with the NixOS installation**.
 You'll perform this essential backup step from the NixOS live USB environment.

 1.  **Boot from NixOS Live USB:** Start your laptop and boot from the NixOS installation media.
 Select the "NixOS graphical installer" or "NixOS (Live)" option.
 2.  **Open a Terminal:** Once the live environment loads, open a terminal.
 You can usually find it in the applications menu or by pressing `Ctrl+Alt+T`.